William Morris at the Art Gallery of South Australia

 After his marriage, William Morris commissioned his friend, the architect Philip Webb to design the Red House at Bexleyheath.
 While working on the project, Morris had the idea of decorating the house with works of fine craftsmanship.
 Inspired by the experience, Morris and his friends founded the decorative arts firm of Morris, Marshall, Faulkner & Company.

 By the mid nineteenth century, Morris‘s decorative arts quickly took off.
 At the International Exhibition of 1862 the firm exhibited stained glass, furniture, and embroideries, and the company was soon hired to create a series of decorative panels, designed by Burne-Jones, for Jesus College Chapel, Cambridge.
 Morris also achieved success as a poet, with the romantic poetry The Life and Death of Jason (1867) and The Earthly Paradise (1868-70).
 He visited Iceland in 1871 and 1873, his Icelandic sagas would prove a continual source of inspiration.

 Today, Morris‘s legacy is his wallpaper design, a collection which drew on native English flora and experimented with vegetable dyes.

 Morris became involved in the nascent socialist movement, joining Henry Mayers Hyndman’s Democratic Federation before quarrelling and forming his own Socialist League, and touring industrial areas to spread socialist ideas.
 On ‘Bloody Sunday’ in 1887, he led a banned demonstration through the streets of London, walking side-by-side with playwright George Bernard Shaw.
 His romances, published in The Commonweal, now envisioned a socialist rural utopia.

 Morris died in 1896, worn out from a journey to Norway.
 He is today regarded as a pioneering figure in a number of fields.
 His emphasis on quality individual craftsmanship is regarded as influencing the ethos of the Bauhaus movement, while his desire to protect the natural world from the ravages of industrialisation has led some to regard him as an early influence on the environmental movement.
 Textile designs by Morris for Morris & Co remain in production today, while his works are displayed in museums across the world.

-For more on Morris, take a look at our article on important personalities of Queen Victoria’s Britain.
+For more on Morris, take a look at our article on important personalities of Queen Victoria’s Britain, as well as our article on Morris’ Kelmscott Manor.

 Morris & Co. in Adelaide: